Road layout in the KPZ class: Acknowledgements

 \section{Acknowledgements}

 The authors thank Riddhipratim Basu for useful discussions throughout the project.
 We also thank for discussions with Yuri Bakhtin, Atal Bhargava, Sanchari Goswami and Aquib Molla in the early phases of this work, and Janosch Ortmann later.
+We are also grateful for thorough reading of the manuscript and helpful comments on improvements by anonymous reviewers.

-MB was partially supported by the EPSRC EP/W032112/1 Standard Grant of the UK.
+MB was partially supported by the Engineering and Physical Sciences Research Council EP/W032112/1 Standard Grant of the UK.
 SB was supported by scholarship from National Board for Higher Mathematics (NBHM) (ref no: 0203/13(32)/2021-R\&D-II/13158).
-DH was partially supported by NSF grant DMS-2054559.
+DH was partially supported by National Science Foundation grant DMS-2054559.
 KD was supported by the Prime Minister's Research Fellowship PM/PMRF-22-18686.03 (PMRF ID: 0202965) from the Ministry of Education of India.
 This project was initiated at the International Centre for Theoretical Sciences (ICTS), Bengaluru, India during the program ``First-passage percolation and related models'' in July 2022 (code: ICTS/fpp-2022/7), the authors thank ICTS for the hospitality.

 All data used in this study are publicly available at \cite{roadtraffic_gov_uk} and \cite{earthexplorer}.